adam-p/markdown-here/NOTES.md

 It'll also require some UI/UX thought and work to present this to the user in a coherent way.
 This includes options changes and in-app commands.

 There might need to be some CSS-specific work as well, kind of how there's different CSS for syntax highlighting.
 Some markup languages will be special-purpose (like math stuff) and will need special/specific styles.

+Maybe there should be separate projects for some of the structurally distinct components?
+Maybe other people could leverage, say, an email mutator extension where they just need to drop in the mutation code.

 ### Links